grosa1/icse2021-szz-replication-package/README.md

 - As the first step you need to clone the git repository of every project.
 You can rely on the following approach.
     - As an alternative, you can clone into `cloned` folder each repository and then checkout the list of commit's hashes contained in `analyzed_projects_all.csv` and `analyzed_projects_issues_only.csv`.
 This recreates the exact same conditions of our experiment.

 - Running B-SZZ.
-[PySZZ](https://) (BLINDED LINK, see `tools/pyszz.zip` for a replication snapshot) is a free open-source suite of tools used to implement in Python all SZZ major variants.
+[PySZZ](https://github.com/grosa1/pyszz) see `tools/pyszz.zip` for a replication snapshot) is a free open-source suite of tools used to implement in Python all SZZ major variants.
 You can run a specific variant by passing a pre-defined `yml` file or experiment custom inputs.
 E.g., `conf/bszz.yml` activates B-SZZ variant.

 ``python3 main.py json-input-raw/bugfix_commits_all.json conf/bszz.yml cloned`` runs B-SZZ algorithm.